-‘Gehraiyaan’ Shows How Childhood Traumas Can Shape People's Narratives With Sensitivity
+‘Gehraiyaan’ Shows How Childhood Traumas Can Shape People’s Narratives With Sensitivity

 ‘Atrangi Re’ Attempts to Simplify Mental Health, but Ends Up Romanticizing It

 Unlike what its trailer might make one assume, the movie does not condone cheating.
-What it does instead, is helping people understand why people may decide to stray despite promising to be in monogamous relationships.
+What it does, instead, is help its audiences understand why people may decide to stray despite promising to be in monogamous relationships.
 Their decision may be a “bad” one that wrecks many lives; but, at least, we can see they’re not inherently bad people and all their actions were but a result of how they made poor, unethical choices to deal with their circumstances.
-Does that apply to every individual who cheats?
+Does that apply to every individual who “cheats”?
 Perhaps, not.
 Does that absolve them, and mean they shouldn’t have to suffer the consequences of their actions?
-No. But should that define them and make them undeserving of empathy?
-No again.
+Absolutely not.
+But should that define them and make them undeserving of empathy?
+No, again.

-“Her life was bigger than that one mistake… there was so much more to her,” Shah’s character says.
+“Her life was bigger than that one mistake… there was so much more to her,” Shah’s character says of his wife.
 For me, that line sums up the point Batra tried to drive home with Gehraiyaan.

 Notably, Shah’s cumulative screentime in Gehraiyaan could not have been over 20 minutes.
-Yet, through the way his character was written, — and, of course, through his almost Mystique-like ability to transform into just about any mortal as if he were a shapeshifter — makes Vinod one of the strongest, meatiest characters in Gehraiyaan.
-At least, more than 10+ hours since I watched the movie, his character has lingered on my mind way more than Zain whose death was oddly comforting.
+Yet, through the way his character was written, — and, of course, through the Shah’s almost Mystique-like ability to transform into just about any mortal as if he were a shapeshifter — makes Vinod one of the strongest, meatiest characters in Gehraiyaan.
+At least, more than 10+ hours since I watched the movie, his character has lingered on my mind way more than Zain whose death I found oddly comforting.

-I’m not sure yet whether it was Chaturvedi’s personality that made his screen presence difficult to tolerate, or if it was his brilliant rendition of a very dark-grey character that made me dislike him.
+I’m not sure yet whether it was Chaturvedi’s personality that made his screen presence difficult to tolerate, or if it was his brilliant rendition of a very-very-dark gray character that made me dislike him.
 However, through Zain, too, Batra asks the same difficult question of his audience: “Can you judge people after knowing their story and struggles?” as one review put it.
-I’m inclined to answer in the affirmative for Zain despite knowing his backstory.
-Yet, for Alisha, I’m miles away from even beginning to judge her with the underlying narrative being one of past traumas always functioning as invisible strings in regulating how we love, grieve, and exist.
+I’m inclined to answer in the affirmative for Zain, despite knowing his backstory.
+But for Alisha, I’m miles away from even beginning to judge her, especially given how her character personifies the underlying narrative of the movie — about how past traumas, always functioning as invisible strings, regulate how we love, grieve, and even just exist.

 Both Alisha and Zain survived traumatic childhoods.
 Yet, it shaped their narratives very differently because of the different choices they made.
 Alisha’s mother died by suicide, which made her constantly fear ending up like her mother.
-Nonetheless, she took up the mantle of caring for her father, whose grief led him to slip into substance abuse, while blaming him for her mother’s death.
+Nonetheless, she took up the mantle of caring for her father — whose grief led him to slip into substance abuse — despite blaming him for her mother’s death.
+Perhaps, she felt her father didn’t care about them, her despise towards him drove her to aspire to be the opposite of him.
 Zain, on the other hand, wanting to “save” his mother from domestic abuse, filed a police complaint against his father.
-He didn’t get arrested, but instead, injured Zain so grievously, that a decade later, his forehead still bore a scar — symbolic of how it scarred him emotionally too.
-He made a choice to leave his family behind for the sake of self-preservation.
+He didn’t get arrested, but instead, injured Zain so grievously that a decade later, his forehead still bore a scar — symbolic of how it scarred him emotionally too.
+His reaction was making a choice to leave his family behind for the sake of self-preservation.

 The choices they made defined their present narratives.
 Zain was willing to cheat people — emotionally as well as financially — to safeguard his desires, his ambitions.
-His sense of self-preservation, over time, evolved into selfishness so extreme that he was willing to murder Alisha, who was pregnant with their child. just so his fiancé would bail him out from the consequences of his deliberate, shady transactions.
-Alisha, on the other hand, cheats, yes.
-But her conscience also leads her to soon break up with both her fiancé and Zain. who continues to flirt with her while being happily engaged to Alisha’s cousin just because her pockets are, to him, irresistibly deep.
+His sense of self-preservation, over time, evolved into selfishness so extreme that he was willing to murder Alisha, who was pregnant with their child, just so his fianceé would bail him out from the consequences of his deliberate, shady business transactions.
+Alisha, on the other hand, cheats too, yes.
+But her conscience also leads her to soon break up with both her fiancé and Zain, who continues to flirt with her while also continuing to be happily engaged to Alisha’s cousin — just because her pockets were, to him, irresistibly gehra (deep).

-Moreover, both of their fiancés are portrayed as rich, spoilt kids — almost insufferably so — who may never be able to grasp the traumatic pasts of their partners fully.
+Moreover, both Zain’s and Alisha’s prospective spouses are portrayed as rich, spoilt kids — almost insufferably so — who may never be able to grasp the traumatic pasts of their partners fully.
 This, to some extent, helps the audience see why the lack of understanding from their significant others would drive them into the arms of someone who can empathize with them.
 However, fed up of her fiancé, Karan, played by Dhairya Karwa — and, perhaps, plagued by the guilt of her infidelity — Alisha breaks up with him after being cornered into accepting his very-public marriage proposal at her surprise birthday party.
-Zain, on the other hand, gaslights his fiancé, Tia, played by Ananya Pandey, when she confronts him with her suspicions of him cheating on her and using her for money.
+Zain, on the other hand, gaslights his fianceé, Tia, played by Ananya Pandey, when she confronts him with her suspicions of him cheating on her and using her for money.

 Related on The Swaddle: